NigelCleland/nigelcleland.github.io/source/_posts/2013-09-30-perfection-is-the-enemy-of-itself.markdown

 Upon answering the topic I will now seek to expand upon some possible strategies as a result of this.
 These strategies are intended primarily for myself.
 As I mentioned in the introduction to this essay, I'm a terrible procrastinator in certain situations and it is something which I am desperately seeking to fix.
-The broad strategies I wish to consider include cognitive displacement, inwards search, active procrastination and domain broadening.
+The broad strategies I wish to consider include cognitive displacement, inwards search and active procrastination.
 These are names which I have completely made up on the spot and as there is nothing new under the sun I've likely plagiarised these off someone.
 Oh well, I don't care.